Skip to main content

 The 2022 John Oxley Library Honorary Fellowship was awarded to Professor Anna Johnston for her project, History and Fiction: Mapping Frontier Violence in Colonial Queensland Writing.

-Anna's project explores the representation of colonial violence in Queensland writing, including fiction, memoirs, and non-fiction and reveals that many Queenslanders knew about violence and dispossession, and some wrote about and agitated against it.
+Anna's project explored the representation of colonial violence in Queensland writing, including fiction, memoirs, and non-fiction.
+It revealed that many Queenslanders were aware of violence and dispossession, and some wrote about it and agitated against it.

 Blogs: